I Like To Move It -- Computation Instead of Data in the Brain: Background

 \subsection{The model of structural plasticity}

-The model does what its name promises: It models a way of computing structural plasticity: how neurons form new synapses and delete existing synapses over a fixed period.
-It consists of three distinct internal phases that repeat until completion: \begin{enumerate} \item The update of electrical activity. \item The update of synaptic elements. \item The update of connectivity. \end{enumerate} The update of the synaptic elements affects both a neuron's axon (its part that sends out electrical signals to other neurons) and its dendrite (i.e., the part that receives signals from other neurons).
-However, the update of synapses only happens every 100th time step as a measure against high fluctuations.
+The model does what its name promises, i.e., it implements a model of structural plasticity: How neurons form new synapses and delete existing synapses over a fixed period.
+It comprises three distinct internal phases that cycle until completion: \begin{enumerate} \item The update of electrical activity. \item The update of synaptic elements. \item The update of connectivity. \end{enumerate} The update of the synaptic elements affects both a neuron's axon (its part that sends out signals to other neurons) and its dendrite (i.e., the part that receives signals from other neurons).
+However, the update of synapses only happens every $100^{\text{th}}$ time step as a measure against high fluctuations.

-\paragraph{Update of electrical activity} First, the neurons exchange their spikes from the last update step (computed, e.g., with the Izhikevich model~\cite{izhikevich}), that is, the spikes travel across the synapses to the neurons they are connected to via their axons.
-Then, each neuron uses its electrical state and the input it receives (via its dendrite or as background noise) to calculate its next electrical state.
-If the neuron model determines that a neuron spiked, this spike is saved for the next time step, during which this spike is transferred via the axon.
-Lastly, the neurons update their intercellular calcium level---a floating average of the firing rate that acts as a dampening layer.
+\paragraph{Update of electrical activity} First, neurons exchange spikes from the previous update step (computed using models like Izhikevich~\cite{izhikevich}).
+These spikes travel across synapses to connected neurons through their axons.
+Next, each neuron calculates its new electrical state using its current electrical state and incoming signals (through dendrites or as background noise).
+If the neuron model detects that a neuron has spiked, this spike is recorded for the next time step, when it is transmitted via the neuron's axon.
+Finally, neurons update their intracellular calcium levels—a running average of firing rates that serves as a dampening mechanism.

-\paragraph{Update of synaptic elements} Each neuron updates its axon's and dendrite's grown synaptic elements.
-This update is based on the current and target calcium levels.
-A lower-than-target level induces the growth of synaptic elements, while a higher-than-target level retracts synaptic elements.
+\paragraph{Update of synaptic elements} Each neuron updates the synaptic elements on its axon and dendrite.
+This update depends on the current and target calcium levels.
+A calcium level below the target promotes growth of synaptic elements, while a level above the target causes retraction of synaptic elements.